marcoalt/moon-cycle-and-sleep/README.md

 ![alt text](https://www.marcoaltini.com/uploads/1/3/2/3/13234002/screenshot-2021-01-28-at-15-23-30_orig.png)

-Interestingly, my data is quite consistent with the finding, despite never thinking about this before reading the paper.
+Interestingly, my data is quite consistent with the findings reported in the paper.
 See below how bedtime seems to happen a bit later only around a full moon:

 ![alt text](https://www.marcoaltini.com/uploads/1/3/2/3/13234002/screenshot-2021-01-28-at-15-23-20_orig.png)